nethoundsh/checkdocs/README.md

 ### 5. VulnCheck API tools — named tools for the 80% case, escape hatch for the rest

-Four live-data tools extend the agent when a VulnCheck API token is present.
-The design follows a hybrid pattern: named, purpose-built tools (`kev_lookup`, `cve_exploits`, `detection_rules`) cover the most common intelligence queries with clean, constrained inputs; `vulncheck_query` serves as an escape hatch for anything not covered, accepting an arbitrary index name and parameters.
+Seven live-data tools extend the agent when a VulnCheck API token is present.
+The design follows a hybrid pattern: named, purpose-built tools cover the most common intelligence queries with clean, constrained inputs; `vulncheck_query` serves as an escape hatch for anything not covered, accepting an arbitrary index name and parameters.

+The core exploitation tools (`kev_lookup`, `cve_exploits`, `detection_rules`) answer questions about a known CVE.
+Three supplementary tools handle package and product enumeration: `search_cpe` queries VulnCheck's CPE index by vendor, product, or version; `identify` converts a vendor/product/version tuple into canonical CPE and PURL identifiers via `/v3/identify`; `purl_lookup` accepts a Package URL string and returns CVEs and fixed versions via `/v3/purl`.

 The tools omit themselves gracefully at runtime. `internal/vulncheck.Client.HasIndex()` checks the authenticated token's available indices via a lazy GET `/v3/index` call (cached for the session lifetime). `cve_exploits` queries whichever of `xdb`, `initial-access`, `botnets`, `ransomware`, and `threat-actors` the token can reach, concurrently, using a `sync.WaitGroup`.
 Tier restrictions surface as explicit error messages — "this is a coverage gap for the current token tier, not confirmation that no data exists" — rather than silent empty results, so the model explains the limitation accurately rather than hallucinating an absence.